 Frequently Asked Questions

-Clerk E-Certify is a software technology platform used by the Clerk of the Courts to generate tamper-proof and self-validating electronically certified copies of Court records.
+Clerk E-Certify is a software used by the Clerk of Courts to generate tamper-proof and self-validating certified copies of Court Records.

-The signing authority is the Clerk of the Court.
-The digital signature bearing the identity and authority of the Clerk is used for signing the document electronically.
+The signing authority is the Clerk of Courts.
+The digital signature bearing the identity and authority of the Clerk is used to sign the document electronically.

-As the custodian of public records, the office of the Clerk of the Courts produces electronically certified copies of court records using the Clerk E-Certify technology within the Clerk's computer system and at the Clerk's Office.
+As the custodian of public records, the office of the Clerk of Courts produces electronically certified copies of court records using the Clerk E-Certify technology installed in the Clerk's computer system.

-Yes, State Statutes concerning electronic signature, explicitly endorses the use of electronic signature using digital certificates built with advanced cryptographic technology.
+Yes, State Statutes concerning electronic signature explicitly endorses the use of electronic signatures built with advanced cryptographic technology.